aquib97/Bone-Market-Segmentation/README.md

 This is a project report fulfilled as an intern at FeynnLabs.

 Contributors:

-Aquib Farhaan Hussain
+@Aquib Farhaan Hussain

-Ankur Bhattercharjee
+@Ankur Bhattercharjee